quentinbacquele/phylogenetic_analysis/README.md

 ### Species eligibility

 Both datasets share the same species list.
-A species is included only if it has:
+We keep **all species** from the full Xeno-canto corpus that meet two quality thresholds:

-1. At least **30 total segments** in the full corpus, and
+1. At least **30 total segments**, and
 2. At least **10 distinct recordings** (unique audio files).

-This ensures that every species in the dataset is represented by a reasonable volume of data from multiple independent sources.
+The 1,303 species in the dataset are all the species that pass these criteria.
+This ensures that every species is represented by a reasonable volume of data from multiple independent sources.

 ### min30 capped: how segments are selected